cmu-pasta/date-time/README.md

 This repository focuses on the first of its kind study to systematically identify and analyze date and time related bugs in open-source python repositories.
 We qualitatively study bugs in temporal calculations and their associated fixes from open-source Python projects on GitHub to understand: (a) the conceptual categories of date/time computations in which bugs occur, (b) the programmatic operations involved in the buggy computations, and (c) the underlying root causes of these errors.
 We also analyze metrics such as bug severity and detectability as well as fix size and complexity.

-Learn more about this work: <TODO: Add link to paper>

 ## Repository Structure
 - analysis: This directory contains the labeled analysis results and the insights derived from the study.
 - benchmarks: This directory contains the benchmark suite created modeling real-world code bugs and smells that were identified during our research.
 CodeQL queries can be tested on these programs.